What is the ‘stealth’ rise in income tax and how will it affect me after the Budget?

 The effect of this is what economists call “fiscal drag”, where more people are pulled into higher tax brackets as average earnings increase, but the thresholds stay the same.

 The respected Institute for Fiscal Studies says these freezes will reduce household incomes by an average of £1,250 by 2025-26.
-Analysts also point out that the measure will take more from workers’ pockets than any of the recent drops in national insurance and income in recent years.
+Analysts also point out that the measure will take more from workers’ pockets than they saved with recent tax drops such as the cuts to national insurance.

 A recent report from the think tank explains that “the impact of threshold freezes has already been substantial.”